michaelnny/miniGPT/README.md

 # miniGPT
 Try to implement a minimum version of GPT model for research and education purpose.
-Although we focus on the GPT model, the procedure is suitable to training any autoregressive language models.
+Although we focus on the GPT model, the procedure is suitable to training any auto regressive language models.

 **Note**: